Australia AFS License (Australian Financial Services) in 2026

 - After the ASIC review of the application and the submission of the additional documents, ASIC may send the applicant a Letter of Offer for the grant of the AFS License.
 This letter outlines the conditions under which the license will be approved.

-- Upon acceptance of the conditions by the applicant and the fulfilment of the conditions, the AFS License will be approved, and the business will be permitted to provide financial services in Australia.
+- Upon acceptance of the conditions by the applicant and the fulfilment of the conditions, the AFS License will be approved, and the business will be permitted to provide financial service in Australia.

 Step 10: Foreign AFS License (FAFSL) for overseas firms